Analysis | 4 takeaways from Day Four of Trump’s impeachment trial

 This appears to refer to John Sullivan, who was arrested and released in mid-January.
 There is no evidence Sullivan is anything amounting to a leader of antifa, despite the claims of Trump allies like Rudy Giuliani.
 As The Washington Post has reported, Sullivan has floated around many political movements, including the Black Lives Matter movement, but he’s widely regarded with suspicion among those activists.

-Both van der Veen and fellow Trump lawyer David Schoen echoed a popular claim that Trump’s impeachment would effectively negate the votes of 75 million Americans.
-Schoen said those voters would be disenfranchised by a vote to convict, while van der Veen alleged such a vote would “cancel” his voters.
+All three of Trump’s lawyers -- van der Veen, David Schoen and Bruce Castor -- echoed a popular claim that Trump’s impeachment would effectively negate the votes of 75 million Americans.
+Schoen said those voters would be disenfranchised by a vote to convict, while van der Veen and Castor alleged such a vote would “cancel” his voters.

 Trump actually got 74.2 million votes.
 That does not round up to 75 million, nor would convicting him invalidate those votes.
 This might seem like a small point, but it speaks to how much this effort was geared toward Trump’s fanciful claims — and apparently speaking to the “audience of one.”